dromotherm/sandbox/BUILDROOT/README.md

       <*> EHCI HCD (USB 2)
       <*> USB Mass Storage support
 ```
+USB support should be already selected by default

-Normaly only the NVM has to be added : on a thinkpadX13, we need support for NVM.
+on a thinkpadX13, we need support for NVM.
 We can check the hdd technology with `lsblk`.

 ```
 lsblk -d -o name,rota,subsystems,tran